 Recently, there have been many topics related to space, such as NASA's landing of an uncrewed spacecraft on Mars in February 2021 [1], Virgin Galactic's Richard Branson and Amazon's Jeff Bezos flying into space of about 100 km in July 2021, a four-day flight to orbit around the earth by four civilians by SpaceX's spacecraft Crew Dragon in September 2021 [2].
-This means that space travel was carried out quickly, especially with civilians.

 Although the day when ordinary people can quickly go out into space is still a long way off, it is necessary to consider our life and society when space travel becomes a reality.
 How will space travel affect our bodies and spirits in the future when space travel becomes familiar to the general public?
-It is also necessary to think about how the culture that we have built up in our society will change in the space age.
+It is also necessary to consider how the culture we have built up in our society will change in the space age.

 Art has been deeply linked to human spirituality and has been at the center of entertainment since ancient times.
-Therefore, what art and entertainment will look like in the space age is an essential and exciting theme.
+Therefore, an essential and exciting theme is what art and entertainment will look like in the space age.
 What will happen to art and entertainment, how people interact with them in the space age, and whether new art and entertainment that matches the space age will be born are themes that need to be considered now [3].

 We are interested in what art will look like in the environment of weightlessness, which is peculiar to space travel.
 We have been working on producing fluid art [4], which is art using fluid phenomena.
-Because fluid behavior is significantly different in zero gravity than in gravity, we think it is necessary to study fluid art in zero/micro-gravity.
+Because fluid behavior is different in zero gravity than in normal gravity, we think studying fluid art in zero/microgravity is necessary.

-This paper describes the concept of fluid art that uses the fluid phenomenon, then the details of a representative fluid art called "Sound of Ikebana" will be described.
+This paper first describes the concept of fluid art that uses the fluid phenomenon, then the details of a representative fluid art called "Sound of Ikebana" will be described.
 Then the process of the experiment and the produced art will be described, where the artist herself created artworks under the microgravity obtained by the particular flight called "parabolic flight."
 It also describes an attempt to create a 3D art object from the obtained 2D art video.

-2 Related works
+2 Related Works

 Art generation in the space age is an exciting theme, and multiple projects are being carried out mainly in the United States and Japan.
-The MIT Media Lab in the United States has launched a project called "Space Exploration Initiative [5]" to conduct various experiments under zero gravity.
+The MIT Media Lab in the United States has launched the "Space Exploration Initiative [5]" to conduct various experiments under zero gravity.
 Among them is a project to explore the way of art in the space age.
 For example, in a project conducted by an artist called "Telepresent Drawings in Space," the theme is how to deliver sensations and emotions in outer space to the ground.
 The trajectory of an object floating under zero gravity is recorded with a sensor.
 They try to reproduce the trajectory on the ground and make it an artwork.

-In Japan, JAXA (Japan Aerospace Exploration Agency) has a Japanese laboratory called "Kibo" on the ISS, which can be used for scientific experiments and an experiment of art creation.
+In Japan, JAXA (Japan Aerospace Exploration Agency) has a Japanese laboratory called "Kibo" on the ISS, which can be used for scientific experiments and experiments of art creation.
 From 2008 to 2011, the first call for proposals for art creation in space was opened, and nine experiments were conducted in "Kibo" [6].
 From 2011 to 2013, eight themes were implemented in the second phase [7].

 These studies have great significance as pioneering research on the new art in the space era.
 However, in these studies, artists did not try to generate art under zero gravity by themselves.
-However, they automatically record the trajectory of objects under zero gravity, or they had an astronaut act for art creation.
-Therefore, these studies are still in the early stage of creating new art in the space age.

 On the other hand, in our project led by an artist, the artist herself tried to generate art under microgravity to study the way of art in the space age.